ollama/ollama/README.md

 Here are some exciting tasks on our roadmap:

 - 📚 **RAG Integration**: Experience first-class retrieval augmented generation support, enabling chat with your documents.
-- 🔐 **Access Control**: Securely manage requests to Ollama by utilizing the backend as a reverse proxy gateway, ensuring only authenticated users can send specific requests.
 - 🧪 **Research-Centric Features**: Empower researchers in the fields of LLM and HCI with a comprehensive web UI for conducting user studies.
 Stay tuned for ongoing feature enhancements (e.g., surveys, analytics, and participant tracking) to facilitate their research.
 - 📈 **User Study Tools**: Providing specialized tools, like heat maps and behavior tracking modules, to empower researchers in capturing and analyzing user behavior patterns with precision and accuracy.
 - 📚 **Enhanced Documentation**: Elevate your setup and customization experience with improved, comprehensive documentation.